-- Analysis-Enables you to start a Micro Focus Fortify Static Code Analyzer analysis with Fortify Software Security Content, view the analysis results, and fix the code associated with uncovered issues, all within the Eclipse IDE. - Audit-Enables you to open existing analysis results and audit them.
+- Analysis-Enables you to start a Micro Focus Fortify Static Code Analyzer analysis with Fortify Software Security Content, view the analysis results, and fix the code associated with uncovered issues, all within the Eclipse IDE. - Audit-Enables you to open existing analysis results (also called audit projects) and audit them.
 These results include detailed descriptions of the security vulnerabilities detected and recommended remediation strategies.
-The audit plugin component helps security code inspection by enabling you to easily navigate to the source code location associated with each vulnerability, and then prioritize and audit the results. - Collaboration-Includes server-related functionality such as connecting to Micro Focus Fortify Software Security Center, uploading results to Fortify Software Security Center, and performing collaborative audits.
-(If you do not want this functionality, then there is no need to install the collaboration plugin.)
+The audit plugin component helps security code inspection by enabling you to easily navigate to the source code location associated with each vulnerability, and then prioritize and audit the results.